Edward Hallowell (psychiatrist)

 Edward McKey Hallowell (born December 2, 1949) is an American psychiatrist, speaker, New York Times best-selling author and podcast host.
-He specializes in ADHD (attention deficit hyperactivity disorder) and is the founder of the Hallowell ADHD Centers.
-Hallowell is the author of 20 books, including the Distraction series, co-authored with John Ratey.
+He specializes in ADHD (attention deficit hyperactivity disorder).
+Hallowell is the founder of the Hallowell ADHD Centers, and is the author of 20 books, including the "Driven to Distraction" book series, co-authored with John Ratey.

-Education and career
+Early life and education

+Hallowell grew up in Chatham, Massachusetts.
+His father had bipolar disorder and initially received psychiatric treatment for misdiagnosed schizophrenia.
+His mother remarried and subsequently divorced an abusive alcoholic.
+Hallowell had two brothers.

 Hallowell is an alumnus of Phillips Exeter Academy, Harvard College and Tulane University School of Medicine.
 He received a bachelor's degree in English from Harvard College and a medical degree from the Tulane University School of Medicine.
 Hallowell completed his residency in adult and child psychiatry at Harvard Medical School.

+Career

 Hallowell has been treating people of all ages with ADHD since 1981, and has stated that he has dyslexia and ADHD, which is self-diagnosed.
-His approach to the condition uses a strength-based model—developed with Driven to Distraction co-author Dr. John Ratey—that is based on the tenets of positive psychology and takes a more holistic view of ADHD, rather than seeing it purely as a disorder with negative symptoms.
+His approach to the condition uses a strength-based model—developed with Driven to Distraction co-author John Ratey—that is based on the tenets of positive psychology and takes a more holistic view of ADHD, rather than seeing it purely as a disorder with negative symptoms.
 This model was new to the field.

-Using this treatment model, Hallowell founded the ADHD Hallowell Centers to support and treat people with ADHD.
+Using this treatment model, Hallowell set up the ADHD Hallowell Centers.
 There are currently six locations in the United States, including New York City, Seattle and Boston.

-Hallowell states that there are four key aspects to treatment for ADHD: 1) learning as much as possible about the condition in order to "know what it is, and what it is not" and to understand the specific symptoms that a person has; 2) getting a coach to help with the executive functioning type tasks that people with ADHD tend to struggle with; 3) lifestyle changes, including good nutrition, sleep and physical exercise; and 4) medication, if it is beneficial for the individual.
-Hallowell has stated that "the biggest problem we face in terms of the perception of ADHD is ignorance and stigma."
-He has also stated that "contentiousness around ADHD is simply rooted in ignorance."
-Hallowell believes ADHD is due to a "biochemical imbalance in the brain".
+Hallowell states that there are four key aspects to treatment for ADHD: 1) learning as much as possible about the condition and understanding the specific symptoms that a person has; 2) getting a coach to help with the executive functioning type tasks that people with ADHD tend to struggle with; 3) lifestyle changes, including good nutrition, sleep and physical exercise; and 4) medication, if it is beneficial for the individual.
+Hallowell has stated that "the biggest problem we face is ignorance and stigma.
+The contentiousness around ADHD is simply rooted in ignorance."
+Hallowell believes the symptoms of ADHD are due to "biochemical differences in the brain" that lead to a "chemical imbalance", which can be treated with medication.

-On September 15, 2005, Hallowell said, "Whenever you get someone with ADHD diagnosed and treated successfully, everyone wins.
-Along with behavioral therapy, medication is good because it can improve adults' relationships, parenting skills, job performance, even their sex lives".
-In a 2013 interview, Hallowell said that, when used properly, stimulant medication is safe and benefits patients with ADHD in 80% of cases.
-He said children as young as 4 years old can use it and that his oldest patient was 86 years old.
-Hallowell estimated that 15% of the population have ADHD.
-The DSM state 5% have it.

 Hallowell says once stimulant drugs work "They work like eyeglasses.
 Suddenly you can see".
 Hallowell believes that Adderall and other stimulant drugs are safer than aspirin.
 He also believes Coffee is more toxic than Adderall.
 Hallowell has been a paid consultant for McNeil Pediatrics, who make stimulant drugs including Adderall and Concerta.